New Parks: Build new parks in underserved areas in order to ensure that all Minneapolis residents live within a ten-minute walk of a park.

 - Identify parts of the city that have long lacked adequate accessibility to parks as well as areas in need of open spaces to support newly-emerging residential neighborhoods and identify new tools to support equitable park access.

-- Ensure in locations where park gaps overlap with City-identified priority areas for coordinated development activities, ensure that implementation planning includes conceptual design and funding strategies for new parks.
+- Ensure in locations where park gaps overlap with City-identified priority areas for coordinated development activities, that implementation planning includes conceptual design and funding strategies for new parks.

 - Coordinate with the Park Board on parkland acquisition planning.